About Neurodiversity

 Attention Deficit Hyperactivity Disorder (ADHD)

-Mainly affects attention, concentration, planning, hyperactivity, and impulsiveness.
+Mainly affects attention, concentration, planning, hyperactivity, and impulsiveness

 Attention Deficit Hyperactivity Disorder (ADHD) is now the official name.
 However, some people still use the term ADD if they do not experience symptoms of hyperactivity.